For detailed information on how to apply for a student loan, click on Direct Federal Student Loan.

-A tracking letter is a form of notifying students of missing documentation in their files.
-It is a student's responsibility to update our office with a current address where a tracking letter will be sent, as the first tracking letter will be mailed to the student.
-All future tracking letters will be sent to the student's MPC email account.
-Please read the letter carefully and submit requested documents, electronically, to our office as soon as possible.
-All forms are available online or can be downloaded by the student.
+A "Welcome" or "Request" email is a form of communication, notifying students receipt of their FAFSA or Dream Act and of missing documentation in their files.
+It is a student's responsibility to update our office with a current email address so as to insure proper delivery of the first Welcome Email.
+All future email notifications will be sent to the student's email account on file.
+Please read all emails carefully and submit requested documents, (in-person or via U.S. Postal Service) to the financial aid office as soon as possible.
+All forms are available online for download at the MPC Financial Aid website and through each student's personal MPC Financial Aid Portal.

 Students are required to read their award letters.
 The award letter will inform the student of their disbursement date, amount they are to receive per semester, and where to pick up their checks.
 Please note that there are two (2) disbursements each semester and only one award letter will be mailed to you, the student.
-Revised award letters will be email to your MPC email account.
+Revised award letters will be emailed to your email account on file.

 Special circumstances are one time altering events, such as a death in the immediate family, illness, or extraordinary event to the student, leading him/her to not meet Satisfactory Academic Progress.